Karl G. Maeser: Pestalozzian educational theory

-While attending the Friedrichstadt Teacher College, Maeser was exposed to Pestalozzian educational theory, which greatly influenced his educational philosophy.
-Pestalozzian educational theory recognizes the potential of each individual.
+While attending the Friedrichstadt Teacher College, Maeser was exposed to Pestalozzian educational theory, which influenced his educational philosophy.
 Pestalozzi encouraged teachers to treat their students with kindness and respect, and to show love to their students, instead of evoking fear.
 Pestalozzi was also in favor of universal education and opposed separately educating different social classes.
 Maeser adopted many of his ideas.
 He supported the education of women.
 Maeser believed that students should be allowed to express themselves freely and choose their own careers.
 His lectures tried to engage students and help them understand concepts through their own experiences.
 He also included many object lessons to coach students to observe their surroundings and make connections.
-Maeser admired Prestalozzian teachers Adolph Diesterweg and Friedrich Fröbel Maeser also agreed that "education should be balanced head, heart and hand."

 Role of religion

 Maeser believed that religion played a key role in true education.
-He viewed each student as a child of God that had an individual capacity and potential.
+He viewed each student as a child of God with individual capacity and potential.
 He thought that all schools should adhere to some religious aspect.
 He also argued that public high schools should be supplemented by religion classes.
-Maeser, however, was respectful of other religious denominations although Brigham Young Academy and Brigham Young University integrated beliefs from the LDS Church.
+Maeser was respectful of other religious denominations, although Brigham Young Academy and Brigham Young University integrated beliefs from the LDS Church.

 Legacy

 Maeser's health had been declining, although he continued working.
 Maeser died in his home on February 15, 1901.
-He was an example of dedication and faithfulness.
 His ideas on educational philosophy, the honor system, and incorporation of religious classes continue to be implemented at Brigham Young University, where the Maeser Building is named after him.

 A song was written in Maeser's memory, "Come, Lay His Books and Papers By".
 The words were written by Annie Pike Greenwood and the music by L. D. Edwards.
-This song became an LDS hymn and appeared in the 1948 edition of the church's hymnal as hymn number 338.
-After the title, it states, "In memory of Dr. Karl G. Maeser."
-It is not included in the 1985 hymnal.
+This song became an LDS hymn and appeared in the 1948 edition of the church's hymnal.

-Maeser also inspired a relationship between Meissen, where he was born, and Provo, Utah.
-Now, the two cities share a sister-city relationship.
-It is the hope of both cities that the relationship will grow to include the exchange of delegations, including manufacturers, youth, academicians, scientists, artists, associations, clubs, tourists, technicians and others, which will result in enriching the cultures of the respective cities.
-As of 2001, the two cities have been sending high school age students on a three-week-long exchange to gain more knowledge about their differences in society and culture.
+Maeser also inspired a sister-city relationship between Meissen, where he was born, and Provo, Utah.
 A public charter high school named Karl G. Maeser Preparatory Academy was established in Lindon, Utah, in 2007.
-The school emphasizes the use of the classics as well as a Socratic-style format for class discussions.